 Book a structured hormonal assessment.
 A proper diagnosis first — then a clinical recommendation you can trust.

 I see patients at our Chelsea (369 Fulham Road) and Highgate clinics.
-Initial consultations are also available via video for men outside London who want specialist input before travelling for in-person assessment.
+Initial consultations are also available via video for men outside London who want specialist input before travelling for an in-person assessment.

 Frequently asked questions